mlabs-haskell/hydra-auction/docs/on_chain_spec.md

   -- can be unconditionally cleaned up, returning all tokens -- in those utxos to their original owners before the auction.
   , at'AuctionFeePerDelegate :: Integer
-  -- ^ Fee portion that each delegate will receieve from -- the proceeds of the auction, whether the auction lot -- is purchased by a bidder or reclaimed by the seller.
+  -- ^ Fee portion that each delegate will receive from -- the proceeds of the auction, whether the auction lot -- is purchased by a bidder or reclaimed by the seller.
   , at'StartingBid :: Integer